 For example, you can use images and videos to showcase the communities and organizations you support.
 You can also use it to show how your products are used.
 That’s because visual content makes it easier for a person to understand complex concepts.

 Sure, giving your customers a 360-degree view of your products is vital.
-But an instructional video or infographics is better in teaching them how to use your products.
+But an instructional video or infographics is better for teaching them how to use your products.

 When you start an e-commerce website, it is imperative to make conversion your number one consideration.
 After all, you can generate sales through the number of conversions you drive.

-You can start by using visual content to show how your products are used and the benefit that it can bring.
-After all, images and videos are excellent in making complex ideas easy to understand.
+You can start by using visual content to show how your products are used and the benefit that they can bring.
+After all, images and videos are excellent at making complex ideas easy to understand.

 Even your call-to-action button is an image paired with actionable text.
 What’s important is that it is placed in prominent and relevant locations on your website.

 In line with boosting conversion, visual content is the closest thing your customers can get to your products.